top of page

 These processes help maintain the balance of different forms of nitrogen in the soil, ensuring that plants have access to the nutrients they need for growth and development.
 Endophytic bacteria (bacteria that live inside plant tissue) play a significant role as nitrogen delivery vehicles, supplying this nutrient directly to plant roots and tissues [1].

-As temperatures rise between winter and spring, turfgrass emerges from winter dormancy and begins spring green-up.
-This is a complex process of internal versus external nitrogen absorption.
-New growth requires a significant amount of nitrogen, and grasses like bermudagrass and creeping bentgrass depend almost entirely on nitrogen stores found in roots and internodes from the fall season for this process.
 This occurs to rapidly deliver nitrogen for fast spring growth of new roots and tillers in the first two weeks of spring until these internal stores get depleted around day 10-14 [2].
 External nitrogen fertilization only begins to be absorbed by grass at the end of this period.
 If fertilizer is applied too early, studies show that only 13% is absorbed, leaving the excess nitrogen as runoff.
 This excess nitrogen can also reduce microbial diversity in soil.

 In turn, less diverse microbial populations affect soil disease suppression; it reduces the pool of needed microbes that help the rhizosphere fight diseases like Dollar Spot, leaving turf more vulnerable.
 This reduced diversity can also result in nutrient stress during early growth and affect the supply of iron to plants, adding more stress [3].
-Grasses inoculated with beneficial bacteria early in the season can supply needed nitrogen while scavenging otherwise bound soil iron, bridging the gap between internal and external nitrogen supplies for a faster green-up in the early spring, producing better quality, healthier and greener grass, all while improving soil microbial diversity [3, 4, 5].

 Microbes and Golf Course Maintenance

-For golf course superintendents, understanding the role of microbes in nitrogen cycling can inform maintenance practices.
-For example, practices that promote a healthy microbial community, such as proper irrigation and aeration, can enhance nitrogen availability by supplying atmospheric nitrogen to soil bacteria, improving spring green-up [6].
-Furthermore, certain management practices can cause unwanted shifts in the microbial community and, thus, the nitrogen cycle.
 For instance, fungicides can create unwanted shifts in microbial populations on turfgrass foliage, impacting nitrogen cycling and other plant and soil biological processes [7].
-Nitrogen fertilization in low water conditions, such as after winter desiccation or drought, has been implicated in reducing soil microbial diversity by causing a condition called 'cytotoxic dead zones' where bacteria experience toxicity in overly high concentrations of Nitrogen fertilizer, disrupting soil nutrient cycling.
+Nitrogen fertilization in low water conditions, such as after winter desiccation or drought, has been implicated in reducing soil microbial diversity by causing a condition called 'cytotoxic dead zones' where bacteria experience toxicity in overly high concentrations of nitrogen fertilizer, disrupting soil nutrient cycling.
 As we already know, it is a balance to ensure the right amount of watering during external nitrogen fertilization.
 But now, we must consider soil microbial communities while avoiding over-watering (that can cause nitrogen loss due to runoff) for a healthy turf and soil microbial diversity [4].

 When water scarcity cannot be helped, microbial inoculants become essential, as they work to ease the drought stress on the grass by increasing root architecture and length to access water and nutrients more profound in the soil that would otherwise be unavailable.
 This, in turn, reduces the need to fertilize when conditions are dry, protecting both plant and soil microbial diversity and the subsequent disease pressure that occurs [5].